-- Cholesterol free Many CF products are still high in fat, even saturated fat.
-Make sure you check the fat content on the label. - Oven baked, not fried so what?
+- ★ Cholesterol free Many CF products are still high in fat, even saturated fat.
+Make sure you check the fat content on the label. - ★ Oven baked, not fried so what?
 The product may have been sprayed with oil to make it brown and crunchy and still contain a lot of fat.
 BBQ or savoury shapes are a perfect example.
-They contain almost 25% fat despite being oven baked not fried! - Sugar-free or no added sugar this usually means free of sucrose but other types of sugar may be present which contain the same amount of energy such as fructose and corn syrup. - Lite or light these terms may refer to being light in colour, flavour, texture, taste or fat content of the food.
+They contain almost 25% fat despite being oven baked not fried! - ★ Sugar-free or no added sugar this usually means free of sucrose but other types of sugar may be present which contain the same amount of energy such as fructose and corn syrup.
+Ingredients ending in 'ose' are always other words for sugar. - ★ Lite or light these terms may refer to being light in colour, flavour, texture, taste or fat content of the food.
 It does not always mean a healthy or low fat choice.
-Just go back to the nutrient information panel. - Percentage free this statement is not a trick but you do have to think backwards to sort it out, 93% fat free still means it contains 7% or 7g/100g fat. - National Heart Foundation Tick developed and managed by the National Heart Foundation, the 'Pick the Tick' campaign has now been retired.
-You may see the 'Tick' until the end of 2018 as these labels are phased out.
+Just go back to the nutrient information panel. - ★ Percentage free this statement is not a trick but you do have to think backwards to sort it out, 93% fat free still means it contains 7% or 7g/100g fat. - ★ National Heart Foundation Tick developed and managed by the National Heart Foundation, the 'Pick the Tick' campaign has now been retired. - ★ Food such as fruit and vegetables cannot carry health claims or messages as they are not packaged but they are still very healthy choices.